Mavia-Ali/Mavia-Ali-Mavia-Ali.github.io/README.md

-# Noman Ahmed's Portfolio
+# Mavia Ali's Portfolio

-👋 Hello, I'm **Noman Ahmed**, a passionate software engineering student at SMIU.
+👋 Hello, I'm **Mavia Ali**, a passionate software engineering student at SMIU.
 I have a strong foundation in mobile application development, specializing in Android using Java, which I honed through comprehensive training at NAVTTC.

 🚀 Additionally, I'm actively exploring the exciting world of Metaverse through the Governor House Free IT Training Program.
 As a dedicated learner, I thrive on staying updated with the latest technologies and trends in the ever-evolving field of IT.